freddybushboy/bento/README.md

 ### ComponentTheme

 Generic type that includes the properties to support variants, elevation, and additional styles.
-Any component-specific properties and customisations (e.g. "radioSize") can be included.
+Any component-specific properties and customisations (e.g. "radioSize") can be included, ideally made up from the theme tokens (see [the example design system](example/src/design-system/theme.ts)).

-- **Variants** allow multiple "variant" styles to be defined which can be selected with the `variant` prop.
+- **Variants** defined named sets of "variant" styles that can be conditionally applied to components using the `variant` prop.

+- **Additional styles** allow apps to add any styles that are not exposed through the theme by default.
+Additional styles apply to all variations and elevations but are less specific so can be overridden.

-- **Elevations** works the same way as variants do, but are for defining "elevations" - sets of styles relevant to where the component appears in the context of "elevation".
+- **Elevations** (🚧 WIP) works the same way as variants do, but are for defining "elevations" - styles relevant to where the component appears in the context of "elevation".
 Elevations are selected with the `elevation` prop.

-- **Additional styles** allow apps to override any additional styles that are not exposed through the theme.
-Additional styles apply to all variations and elevations but are less specific so can be overridden.
+**Type:**

 ```tsx
 type ComponentTheme<T = Record<string, unknown>> = {